 Figure 1: An example of a groundwave signal propagating over a mixed ground conductivity.

-Fig A.1 gives an example of transmission to the user.
+Fig 1 gives an example of transmission to the user.
 The signal propagates over three ground conductivity areas, propagating across seawater, land and seawater once more.
 The attenuation experienced between the transmitter and the edge of land results in the attenuation A1, shown in green.
 Then across the land, the signal is further attenuated by the amount A2, shown in red.
 Then, when it propagates over seawater once again, it is attenuated by A3, (shown in orange), until it reaches the receiver.

 The total attenuation on the signal across the full propagation path is the sum of all three, A1+A2+A3.
-This is then repeated from the other direction and the two attenuation figures averaged, resulting in the total attenuation.
+This is then repeated from the other direction and the two attenuation figures averaged, resulting in the total attenuation. (why are they different?)

 Skywave Propagation